Brodie Merrill – The Hill Academy Director of Athletics, Director of Lacrosse

 Brodie Merrill is one of the most decorated lacrosse players in the world.
 Brodie has revolutionized how people treat the defensive player in both box and field, with his run and gun transitional style.

 Brodie, a graduate of Georgetown University, was a two time All American, Two-Time Tewaaraton Award Finalist and in 2005 was named the NCAA Defensive Player of the Year.
-He has won multiple awards in his 7 year professional career including 2005 NLL and MLL Rookie of the Year; 2005 NLL Defensive Player of the Year; 2006 through 2011 MLL Defensive Player of the Year; 2009 and 2010 NLL Transition Player of the Year; All-Star status in all 6 NLL seasons; and All-Star status in all 7 MLL seasons .
-Brodie, who currently plays for the Boston Cannons in the MLL and Toronto Rock in the NLL, has also won two Mann Cup Championships, 2 Golds and a Silver Medal at the World Field Lacrosse Championships, 2 Golds at the World Indoor Lacrosse Championships and a MLL Championship.
+He has won multiple awards in his 15 year professional career including 2005 NLL and MLL Rookie of the Year; 2005 NLL Defensive Player of the Year; 2006 through 2011 MLL Defensive Player of the Year; 2009, 2010, and 2017 NLL Transition Player of the Year; All-Star status in all 6 NLL seasons; and All-Star status in all 7 MLL seasons.
+Brodie currently plays for the PLL Waterdogs Lacrosse Club and the NLL’s San Diego Seals.
+Brodie has also won two Mann Cup Championships, 2 Golds and 2 Silver Medals at the World Field Lacrosse Championships, 2 Golds at the World Indoor Lacrosse Championships and a MLL Championship.

 Brodie was one of the coaches of the U19 Team Canada that brought home the Silver medal at the U19 FIL World Field Lacrosse Championships, in Turku, Finland.
 Brodie was also the Defensive Coordinator for the 2008 U19 Team Canada that earned the Silver Medal in Coquitlam, BC.

-Brodie is the Director of the Hill Academy Men’s Lacrosse team which is highly regarded as one of the top Lacrosse programs in North America.
+Brodie is the Director of Athletics at the Hill Academy also serves as the Director of the Hill Men’s Lacrosse team which is highly regarded as one of the top Lacrosse programs in North America.

 Carly Quinn- Women’s Lacrosse Coach